 - have a written offer to work in Sweden

-- have been offered terms of employment on the same level as Swedish collective agreements or that which is customary in your occupation or industry
+- have been offered terms of employment at least on par with Swedish collective agreements or that which is customary in your occupation or industry

 - have been offered a monthly pretax salary of at least SEK 13,000.

 You can apply online in the country you are living in.

 If you do not need a visa to enter Sweden, already have a valid visa for the period or have a residence permit in another Schengen country, the arranger in Sweden can apply on your behalf.

 You will probably be required to pay an application fee.